exoscale/terraform-provider-exoscale/DOCUMENTING.md

 purpose - must be stored in the `examples` directory (where they may be hyperlinked from each individual resource/data-source `docs` pages); example given: _Please refer to the `examples` directory for complete configuration examples._

+Locale and encoding
+--

+Please use `en_US.UTF-8` locale/encoding, in particular in respect with spell-checking.